 2018 was quite a year for WWE—for both good and bad.
-But this article is focusing on PPVs and this was a year for big shakeups in that department too.
+But this article is focusing on PPVs, and this was a year for big shakeups in that department too.
 For one, WWE ended the tradition of each brand having their own PPV.
-This was a move I do not agree with.
+This was a move I did not agree with.
 Raw and Smackdown having their own shows was good because it gave them wiggle room to let their stars shine.
 With dual-branded shows, the mid-carders had to jockey for position.
-Shows bloated up to FOUR HOURS, which may also be why WWE had to deal with rowdier crowds than ever.
+Shows bloated up to four hours, which may also be why WWE had to deal with rowdier crowds than ever.
 Plus the booking staff hammered in the message that Smackdown was a B-show.
 Very few Smackdown matches headlined any PPVs, even with an absentee Universal Champion.
 And that also meant few shows were headlined by World or Universal Title matches.
 Not a good look for what are supposed to be top titles.
 I just wanted to address that elephant in the room so I don’t have to repeat these gripes every time they come up.

 There was a lot of good and a lot of bad.
 And here’s a ranking of every show from best to worst.